Use Our Science-Backed Research and Get Business Credit Cards that Don’t Impact Your Personal Credit

-Are there 8 to 10 accounts reporting?
-Then progress to the fleet credit tier.
+Are there more accounts reporting?
+Then progress to fleet credit.
 These are companies such as BP and Conoco.
-Use this credit to purchase, fix, and maintain vehicles.
+Use this credit to purchase fuel, and to fix and maintain vehicles.
 Make certain to apply using the corporation’s EIN.

 Have you been responsibly handling the credit you’ve gotten up to this point?
-Then move onto the cash credit tier.
+Then move onto more universal cash credit.
 These are companies like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 These are commonly MasterCard credit cards.
 If you have more trade accounts reporting, then these are attainable.

 Know what is happening with your credit.
 Make sure it is being reported and deal with any inaccuracies ASAP.
-Get in the practice of checking credit reports and digging into the particulars, and not just the scores.
+Get in the practice of checking credit reports.
+Dig into the particulars, not just the scores.

 We can help you monitor business credit at Experian and D&B for 90% less than it would cost you at the CRAs.
-See: https://www.creditsuite.com/business-credit-monitoring.
 Update the details if there are errors or the relevant information is incomplete.